file Command: Tutorial & Examples

 fi

-• Use the -i option for web-related applications to handle MIME types effectively.
+• Use the -i option when MIME types are needed for web or email applications.

 The text above is licensed under CC BY-SA 4.0 CC BY SA